-Bunce (1994) presented several approaches for the estimation of the annual probability of a fatality occurring because of a rockfall in the Argillite Cut.
-Some of these approaches are relatively sophisticated and I must question whether this level of sophistication is consistent with the quality of the input information which is available on highway projects.
+Bunce (1994) presented a number of approaches for the estimation of the annual probability of a fatality occurring as a result of a rockfall in the Argillite Cut.
+Some of these approaches are relatively sophisticated and I have to question whether this level of sophistication is consistent with the quality of the input information which is available on highway projects.